 But this is where it all gets tricky and messy.
 Neuromarketing is the study of how marketing and consumerism affect the brain.
-Brands frequently use neuroscientific techniques to learn how the brain reacts to consumption decisions, but this has led people to question their free will, and there is a real question mark about the ethical side of it.
+Brands frequently use neuroscientific techniques to learn how the brain reacts to consumption decisions, but this has led people to question their free will, and there is a real question mark about the ethical side.

 The Ethical Side of Neuromarketing – How Far Can We Go?

-According to Lindstrom (2012), neuromarketing is a fascinating combination of marketing and science that provides a “window into the human mind” as well as access to the subconscious thoughts, feelings, and wants that drive purchasing.
+According to Lindstrom (2012), neuromarketing is a fascinating combination of marketing and science that provides a “window into the human mind” and access to the subconscious thoughts, feelings, and wants that drive purchasing.

 Vicary expected his fellow Americans to rejoice at the prospect of his imperceptible flashes replacing annoying cinema and television advertisements.
 His announcement, however, sparked fear and indignation on both sides of the Atlantic.

 But how did Vicary do it if the ad lasted for such a short time?
 With the help of subliminal advertising.
 Subliminal messages are visual or auditory stimuli that the rational brain cannot perceive, and they are frequently inserted into other forms of media such as TV commercials or songs.
-This type of messaging can be used to strengthen or increase the credibility of advertisements, or it can be used to express an entirely different message.
+This type of messaging can strengthen or increase the credibility of advertisements or can use it to express an entirely different message.

-Real subliminal messages, even if actively sought, cannot be observed or discovered by the conscious mind.
-That’s because the stimuli to which we respond daily – the things we see and hear around us – are above the limit of cognitive control, whereas subliminal messages are below it.
+Even if actively sought, real subliminal messages cannot be observed or discovered by the conscious mind.
+That’s because the stimuli we respond to daily – the things we see and hear around us – are above the limit of cognitive control, whereas subliminal messages are below it.

 In 2006, a team of experimental social psychologists led by Johan Karremans, Jasper Claus, and Wolfgang Stroebe at the University of Utrecht succeeded in making subliminal advertising work – under strict laboratory conditions, with several limiting factors in place.
 Their findings suggested that subliminal advertising was only successful with goods that people were familiar with and enjoyed.